 - Check the air filter in your furnace—You may think that air filters are only used to help keep the air in your house cleaner, but they also work to keep your system clean.
 Your first step when you recognize an issue with your system should be taking a look at your air filter to see if it needs to be replaced.
 If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.

-- Look at your thermostat—For several of us, we may have set our thermostats several months ago and forgot about it, even more so when using a smart or programmable thermostat.
-Examine your thermostat to see if anything unusual is taking place or if it may need new batteries.
-The placement of your thermostat could make a difference, as well.
-If it’s located in a place that’s usually hotter than the rest of your home, such as in direct sunlight or close to another heat source, it could be mistakenly assuming your home has met the desired temperature.
+- Look at your thermostat—For several of us, we may have set our thermostats several months ago and forgot about it, especially when using a smart or programmable thermostat.
+Check your thermostat to see if anything strange is going on or if it may need new batteries.
+The location of your thermostat could make a difference, as well.
+If it’s located in a place that’s usually hotter than the rest of your house, such as in direct sunlight or close to another heat source, it could be mistakenly assuming your home has met the desired temperature.

-- Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more frequently.
-Walk around your home and check the windows to make sure they are all closed and examine the seals around your windows for any drafts or cold air coming into the house.
+- Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more often.
+Walk around your home and check the windows to ensure they are all closed and take a look at the seals around your windows for any drafts or cold air coming into the house.

-While you can certainly check for some of these issues by yourself, if issues still occur after these checks, it might be time to call in the experts.
+While you can review these issues by yourself, if issues still occur after these checks, it might be time to call in the professionals.
 When your furnace is consistently turning off, it can lead to unnecessary work and stress on your system that could produce more pricey repairs or even a replacement.

-Our experts are willing to help you examine the situation and identify the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
-If you have questions, give us a call at 716-427-6807 or use our online scheduler to conveniently request an appointment.
+Our experts are willing to help you examine the situation and find the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
+If you have questions, call us at 716-427-6807 or use our online scheduler to conveniently request an appointment.